Switch to the postgres user

 CREATE DATABASE palpo OWNER palpo;

 Replace 'your_secure_password' with a strong password.
-This will create a PostgreSQL user named palpo and a database named palpo, with the user as the owner.
+This will create a PostgreSQL user and database named palpo, and set the user as the database owner.

 https://github.com/palpo-im/palpo/releases

-Download the latest release suitable for your Linux distribution and architecture.
-Extract the downloaded archive if necessary.
+Download the latest version suitable for your Linux distribution and architecture, and extract it.

 Copy the example configuration file and rename it: